apascualgarcia/ReplayEcology/README.md

  - `4_dada2/metadata_Time0D-7D-4M_May2022.csv` - This file contains the metadata of the samples, and is used to select/sort the samples Alberto used for analysis downstream of DADA2.

- - `1_raw/geographical_attributes.csv` - This contains the geographical information on the samples (particularly GPS locations) needed for NCBI upload.
+ - `1_raw/geographical_attributes.csv` - This contains the geographical information on the samples (particularly GPS locations) needed for the BioSample Attributes table needed as part of the NCBI deposit.

- - `3_filtered` - Filenames of all the 2843 filtered sequence files, which are unsorted in the `3_filtered` folder after DADA2 filtering.
+ - `3_filtered/` - Filenames of all the 2843 filtered sequence files, which are unsorted in the `3_filtered` folder after DADA2 filtering (step 3).

-* **outputs**: `3_filtered`
+* **outputs**: `3_filtered/`

   - **8 sub-folders**  pertaining to 5 groups of samples for this study (organised by sampling day/rep), 1 group of samples for the Scheuerl study, 1 group of samples for the Mombrikotb study, and 1 group of miscellaneous samples (duplicate files, 'core' communities, and samples from unknown studies)
-  - **8 NCBI dataframes** for each of the 8 groups of files, containing the basic metadata that feeds into the final BioSample Attributes/SRA metadata Excel files
+  - **8 NCBI dataframes** (e.g. NCBI_thisstudy_day0.csv) containing the basic metadata for each of the 8 groups of files that feeds into the final BioSample Attributes/SRA metadata Excel files needed for the NCBI deposit.

-  8 NCBI BioSample Attributes/SRA metadata Excel files  were then made based on the NCBI dataframes outputted from the code, to enable the sequences to be deposited at NCBI.
+  8 NCBI BioSample Attributes/SRA metadata Excel files  were then manually made based on the NCBI dataframes outputted from the code, to enable the sequences to be deposited at NCBI.
 These are in the 8 sub-folders in the directory.

 #### Reproducible pipeline